Tight-binding and density-functional study of the Raman tensor in two-dimensional massive Dirac fermion systems: First-principles calculation

 A finite difference scheme has been used to calculate the Raman tensor for the phonon mode $\lambda$ with negligible wave vector, through the relation \cite{refphonopy}

 where $\epsilon(\omega,u_\lambda)$ is the dynamical dielectric tensor at frequency $\omega$ and $u_\lambda$ is the normal coordinate for mode for the mode $\lambda$.
-Displaced atomic configurations in mode $\lambda$ are extracted from PHONOPY, and dynamical dielectric functions are calculated by VASP.
+Displaced atomic configurations in mode $\lambda$ are extracted from PHONOPY, and dynamical dielectric functions are calculated by VASP with a $k$ mesh of $80 \times 80\times 1$ to achieve convergence.
 In Eq.~(\ref{eq:R_alter}), the frequency $\omega$ can be identified to that of the incident light.
 The effect of a finite phonon frequency is neglected.
 While this may lead to quantitative error in the vicinity of resonances, our calculations of Sec. \ref{sec:tight} indicate that finite phonon frequency effects do not greatly alter the results.

 In this work, we are interested in the out-of-plane optical mode at zero wave vector.
 Consistent with symmetry arguments, the numerical computation of Eq. (\ref{eq:R_alter}) produces a Raman tensor of the type